Skip to main content

 We often long for interaction.
 A real meeting where we focus on something we have between us.

-And at the same time, we talk a lot about the need for cooperation.
+And at the same time, we talk a lot about the need for collaboration.
 Many organizations are struggling to increase collaboration, build collaborative cultures.

 Co- as a prefix means something that is common, shared.

-When the meeting and what we are going to do together are placed between us, instead of it being immediately shared, it may create another space for doing.
-And perhaps even more a space for seeing more clearly different perspectives and of more degrees of complexity.
+When the meeting and what we are going to do together are placed between us, instead of it being immediately shared, it might create more space for action.
+And perhaps even more important: a space for seeing more clearly, seeing the different perspectives and degrees of complexity.

-And that space can also allow the meeting to take place between independent parties.
-At least two perspectives that can create movement and new insight.
+And that space can also allow for a meeting between independent parties, where different perspectives can create movement and new insight.

-Sometimes we might be help by choosing interaction rather than collaboration.
-To not make the task at hand share but place it between us and work in that space, in the meeting between our perspectives.
+Sometimes we might be helped by choosing interaction rather than collaboration.
+That we choose, as a mindset, to not make the task at hand shared.
+Instead we can choose to place it between us and work in that space, in the meeting between our perspectives.
+Then it creates a better arena for the collaboration, co-creation, and cooperation that we always need to engage in, sooner or later, to create results and value.